 - Our businesses depend upon general economic conditions and we serve some customers in highly cyclical industries; as a result we are subject to the risk of downturn and loss of sales due to recession, which could negatively affect us; - Our products are typically highly engineered or customer-driven and, as such, we are subject to risks associated with changing technology and manufacturing techniques, which could place us at a competitive disadvantage; - In the past, we have grown primarily through acquisitions.
-If we are unable to identify attractive acquisition candidates, successfully integrate our acquired operations or realize the intended benefits of our acquisitions, we may be adversely affected; - Increases in our raw material or energy costs or the loss of a substantial number of our suppliers could adversely affect our profitability and other financial results;
+If we are unable to identify attractive acquisition candidates, successfully integrate our acquired operations or realize the intended benefits of our acquisitions, we may be adversely affected; - Increases in our raw material or energy costs or the loss of a substantial number of our suppliers could adversely affect our profitability and other financial results; - We may be unable to successfully implement our growth strategies.
+Our ability to realize our growth opportunities, apart from acquisitions and related cost savings, may be limited; - We depend on the services of key individuals and relationships, the loss of which could materially harm us; - We may incur material losses and costs as a result of product liability, recall and warranty claims that may be brought against us; - Our business may be materially and adversely affected by compliance obligations and liabilities under environmental and other laws and regulations; - We may be subject to further unionization and work stoppages at our facilities or our customers or suppliers may be subjected to work stoppages, which could seriously impact the profitability of our business:

-- We may be unable to successfully implement our growth strategies.
-Our ability to realize our growth opportunities, apart from acquisitions and related cost savings, may be limited; - We depend on the services of key individuals and relationships, the loss of which could materially harm us; - We may incur material losses and costs as a result of product liability, recall and warranty claims that may be brought against us; - Our business may be materially and adversely affected by compliance obligations and liabilities under environmental and other laws and regulations; - We may be subject to further unionization and work stoppages at our facilities or our customers or suppliers may be subjected to work stoppages, which could seriously impact the profitability of our business; - Our healthcare costs for active employees and retirees may exceed our projections and may negatively affect our financial results; - Many of the markets we serve are highly competitive, which could limit the volume of products that we sell and reduce our operating margins; - A growing portion of our sales may be derived from international sources, which exposes us to certain risks which may adversely affect our financial results and impact our ability to service debt;. - We have significant goodwill and intangible assets, and future impairment of our goodwill and intangible assets could have a material negative impact on our financial results;
+- Our healthcare costs for active employees and retirees may exceed our projections and may negatively affect our financial results; - Many of the markets we serve are highly competitive, which could limit the volume of products that we sell and reduce our operating margins; - A growing portion of our sales may be derived from international sources, which exposes us to certain risks which may adversely affect our financial results and impact our ability to service debt;. - We have significant goodwill and intangible assets, and future impairment of our goodwill and intangible assets could have a material negative impact on our financial results;

-- We have substantial debt and interest payment requirements that may restrict our future operations and impair our ability to meet our obligations; - We have significant operating lease obligations, and our failure to meet those obligations could adversely affect our financial condition; - Restrictions in our debt instruments and accounts receivable facility limit our ability to take certain actions and breaches thereof could impair our liquidity; - We have not yet completed implementing our current plans to improve our internal controls over financial reporting and may be unable to remedy certain internal control weaknesses identified by our management and take other actions to meet our 2005 compliance deadline for Section 404 of the Sarbanes-Oxley Act of 2002; and - The disclosure of the restatement of our financial results for the quarter ended March 31, 2004 and weakness in our disclosure controls and procedures may adversely impact the confidence of those with whom we have commercial or financial relationships.
-Our conclusions and actions relative to the restatement and our control weakness is subject to scrutiny in the future, including review by the Securities and Exchange Commission in connection with its ordinary course review of our public filings and disclosure or otherwise.
+- We have substantial debt and interest payment requirements that may restrict our future operations and impair our ability to meet our obligations; - We have significant operating lease obligations, and our failure to meet those obligations could adversely affect our financial condition; and - Restrictions in our debt instruments and accounts receivable facility limit our ability to take certain actions and breaches thereof could impair our liquidity.